CLIMAAX/crabook/crabook/CRA_steps/exploration/risk_exploration.md

 ## Choose Scenario

-Based on the interests and concerns of the regions and their key stakeholders defined in Scoping and further refined in Screen Risks, the objective of this sub-step is to identify relevant future scenarios.
+Based on the interests and concerns of the regions and their key stakeholders defined in *Scoping* and further refined in *Screen Risks*, the objective of this sub-step is to identify relevant future scenarios.
 Selecting scenarios may range from simple SSP-RCP considerations ([Technical Choices](../beforeyoustart/technical_choices)) to a more detailed, needs-driven, and decision-focused process considering climate models, downscaling, global warming levels or low-likelihood high-impact events (see [Deliverable 1.4](https://www.climaax.eu/wp-content/uploads/2024/07/CLIMAAX_D1.4.pdf)).
 Depending on the workflows, various RCP and coupled SSP-RCP scenarios are available in the workflows to support users in this task, thus ensuring a useful risk analysis.

 Choosing a suitable set of scenarios is crucial for the decision-context and policy output and should therefore be discussed with decision-makers.
 It is advised to formulate a limited number of scenarios that show different challenges.